cdeccio/byu-cs324-w2026/01c-hw-strings-io-env/README.md

 Compile and run `exercises.c`.
 Use the output to answer the following questions.

- 1. What is the integer value of the ASCII letter `'o'`, in decimal notation?
+ 1. What is the integer value of the ASCII letter `'o'` (lower-case letter "o"), in _decimal_ notation?

- 2. What is the integer value of the ASCII letter `'o'`, in hexadecimal notation?
+ 3. What is the integer value of the ASCII letter `'o'` (lower-case letter "o"), in _hexadecimal_ notation?

- 3. What is the ASCII character associated with the (hexadecimal) value 0x6c?
+ 5. What is the ASCII character associated with the (hexadecimal) value 0x6c?

- 4. What is the decimal representation of the (hexadecimal) value 0x6c?
+ 6. What is the decimal representation of the (hexadecimal) value 0x6c?

 Add some C code to answer the following questions.
 Then re-compile and run `./exercises`.
 See also the man page for `ascii(7)`.